 - Give them actionable next steps

 Mac, We’ve done our homework on you and believe you would make a perfect addition to the Acme.com, Inc. board of advisors.

 We would be willing to make it worth your time by providing founder-level equity in a startup that seems to fit your interests and also give you free use of our technology services (plenty of details to follow, but wanted you to know we are serious).

 If this sounds interesting, please review our video (here) and our attached presentation.
 I think you will find it compelling and will agree there is a great fit.
 I would like to meet next week (how about Tuesday for lunch) to provide you a demo and answer any questions you may have.
 Would that work?
 If not, I will work around your schedule.
 Just let me know, and I’ll be there.

 Thanks for your time and consideration.

 When I get that kind of email (which I rarely do), I react.
-I may be interested, I may not… but either way I am so impressed and appreciative of the research, approach and more than anything the thoughtfulness that allows me to make decisions quickly vs. GUESS at what they may offer or even worse, what they are even asking of me.
+I may be interested, or I may not… but either way, I am so impressed and appreciative of the research, approach, and, more than anything, the thoughtfulness that allows me to make decisions quickly vs. GUESS at what they may offer or even worse, what they are even asking of me.

 Make your emails count.